dvdmtw98/blog/Post Vault/articles/2021-03-30-overthewire-bandit-level-32-level-33.md

 sh
 ```

-As we expected we have got an proper shell now.
-Lets have a look at the binary for uppercase shell.
+As we expected we have got a proper shell now.
+Let us have a look at the binary for the uppercase shell.

 ```
 $ ls -la